two-torial/two-torial/docs/games/iidx31/troubleshooting.md

 	IIDX uses [WASAPI exclusive mode](https://docs.microsoft.com/en-us/windows/win32/coreaudio/exclusive-mode-streams) for audio to get better audio latency.
 	Unlike former versions of the games which used [DirectSound](https://en.wikipedia.org/wiki/DirectSound).

-	You can use the `Shared Mode WASAPI` patch to deal with some hardware issues, it can also be used to hear audio outside the game at the cost of audio latency.
+	You can use the `Shared Mode WASAPI` patch to hear other apps while the game is running, at the cost of some audio latency.

 ---
 ### I'm not getting any audio, or my audio is completely wrecked and I'm using an External Dac!